rymdpeter/actionframework-documentation/README.md

 # document-builder
-Builds a stati html page from multiple sources
+Builds a static html page from multiple sources